super-resolution/Locan/docs/source/installation.rst

 * python 3
 * standard scipy and other open source libraries

-A list with all hard and optional dependencies is given in `setup.cfg`, `environment.yml` and `requirements.txt`.
+A list with all hard and optional dependencies is given in `pyproject.toml`, `environment.yml` and `requirements.txt`.

 Install from pypi
 ------------------------------